pruthviraj-kalashetty/Digital-Systems-and-VLSI/[1]-STAGE-(A)-DIGITAL-DESIGN/[09]-Combinational-Circuits/01-Arithmetic-&-Logical-Circuits/Full-Adder.md

 # **Full Adder**

+* **What Problem Does It Solve?**
-  - A full adder is a digital combinational circuit that adds three 1-bit binary numbers (two inputs A , B and carry-in Cin) to produce a sum (S) and a carry-out (Cout)
+  - A full adder is a digital combinational circuit.
+  - That adds three 1-bit binary numbers (two inputs A , B and carry-in Cin).

- - Inputs:- Three (A , B , Cin).

- - Outputs:- Two (Sum and carry out).
+  - It produce a sum (S) and a carry-out (Cout).

 ---

 * **Why is it used?**

 *A Full Adder is used because*
  - It performs binary addition with a carry input.
  - It is the basic building block for multi-bit adders.
  - It enables arithmetic operations in digital systems.